cwqanderson/Getting-and-Cleaning-Data-Course-Project/README.md

-# Final Project – Getting and Cleaning Data
+# Final Project â€“ Getting and Cleaning Data
 ## Files
 * final.txt - contains the data set created for this project.
-* run_analysis.R -
+* run_analysis.R - R script called run_analysis.R that does the following.
+1) Merges the training and the test sets to create one data set; 2) Extracts only the measurements on the mean and standard deviation for each measurement; 3) Uses descriptive activity names to name the activities in the data set; 4) Appropriately labels the data set with descriptive variable names; and 5) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-* codebook.md -  modifies and updates the original codebooks, “features_info.txt” and “activity_lablels.txt” (download from <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>),  and indicates all variables and summaries calculated, along with units, and other relevant information for creating the variables contained in “final.txt.”
+* codebook.md -  modifies and updates the original codebooks, â€œfeatures_info.txtâ€ and â€œactivity_lablels.txtâ€ (download from <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>),  and indicates all variables and summaries calculated, along with units, and other relevant information for creating the variables contained in â€œfinal.txt.â€
 * README.md

 ## 0. Read the data -- assuming that the "data is in your working directory" per the submission instructions.